 ἐπί (epi) is a proposition

-ἡμῖν is the dative of ἡμεῖς (first person plural of ἐγώ (egō))
+ἡμῖν is the dative of the personal pronoun ἡμεῖς ("we")

 When ἐπί is used with the dative it, means "with reference to."
 Hence the traditional translation "up to us."

 "In Aristotle [ἐφ᾽ ἡμῖν] becomes something like a technical philosophical term.
 It will remain in philosophical use throughout antiquity and beyond.
 But in the course of this history the term comes to be used and to be understood as meaning or at least implying something about the psychological make-up of human beings about the way they act in the way they do, an understanding which means far beyond what it had meant or implied in ordinary language or, I think, in Aristotle.
-It came to be thought that it meant or implied some kind of freedom of choice or even a free will" (Michael Frede, "The ἐφ ̓ἡμῖν in ancient philosophy," 110. ΦΙΛΟΣΟΦΙΑ 37 (2007) 110-123.
-Reprinted in What is up to us? : studies on agency and responsibility in ancient philosophy, edited by Pierre Destrée, Ricardo Salles, Marco Zingano.
-Academia Verlag, 2014).
+It came to be thought that it meant or implied some kind of freedom of choice or even a free will" (Michael Frede, "The ἐφ ̓ἡμῖν in ancient philosophy," 110. ΦΙΛΟΣΟΦΙΑ 37 (2007) 110-123).

-Aristotle thinks that "choosing is a very special form of willing."
+He thinks that willing is a rational desire and that "choosing is a very special form of willing."